OnroerendErfgoed/atramhasis/paper/paper.md

 more elaborately described with definitions and notes, and provided with references to source material.
-The concepts can be related, in general or in a hierarchical way (broader/narrower), to other concepts and collections in the same vocabulary or to concepts in other vocabularies such as the AAT [@aat].
+The concepts can be related, in general or in a hierarchical way (broader/narrower), to other concepts and collections in the same vocabulary or to concepts in other vocabularies such as the Art and Architecture Thesaurus (AAT) [@aat].

 ![Airfields described as a SKOS concept.\label{fig:airfields}](atramhasis_screen_airfields.png)